mmistakes/minimal-mistakes/_posts/2021-04-06-monads-are-monoids-in-the-category-of-endofunctors.md

 ---
-title: "Monads are Monoids in the Category of Endofunctors - Scala version"
+title: "Monads are Monoids in the Category of Endofunctors - Scala version, No Psychobabble"
 date: 2021-04-06
 header:
     image: "/images/blog cover.jpg"